tstrain199/Telcom_Churn_Prediction/README.md

 ## Tuned XGBoost model
 By tuning the XGBoost model we were able to improve on the target metric.
 Using a learning rate of .2, a max depth of 10 and 100 estimators this model had a recall of .74

+## Evaluation
+To evaluate the results we use a 2x2 confusion matrix, precision and recall scores.
+Our mandate here was to identify actual churners we focused on the recall score.
+The model with the best recall score was the Tuned XGBoost model with a recall of 74%.